ButhainaSudi/edi/README.md

 - ID : Any integer input
 - START : Choose time as an input
 - END : Choose time as an input
-- MIN START :
+- MIN START : Enter input in percentage
-- MIN END :
+- MIN END : Enter input in percentage

 ### `yarn test`